rushlow-development/php-tools/README.md

 ## Install

-1) From within your project,
+All commands are run from your root project directory. e.g. `path/to/your-project`

+1) Run `composer install -d tools`

-`git submodule add https://github.com/rushlow-development/php-tools tools`.
+2) Run `git submodule add https://github.com/rushlow-development/php-tools tools`.
 This will "clone" the `php-tools` repo into `path-to-project/tools`.

-2) Run `tools/bin/install` which will run `composer upgrade` in each of the tool directories.
+3) Run `tools/bin/install` which will run `composer upgrade` in each of the tool directories.

-3) Copy and paste the contents of `scripts.json` into your _`root`_ composer.json
+4) Copy and paste the contents of `scripts.json` into your _`root`_ composer.json
 file.
 This will allow you to run `composer tools:run` from your project root directory.